Canadian response to Omar Khadr

 For several years following Khadr's capture in 2002, his case did not generate any "serious controversy".
-Once his military tribunals began however, his case drew considerable attention as a child soldier, with commentators seizing on the fact he is the youngest prisoner held in extrajudicial detention by the United States to face charges in the War on Terror.
+Once his military tribunals began however, his case drew considerable attention as a child soldier, with commentators seizing on the fact he is the youngest prisoner held in extrajudicial detention by the United States to face charges in the war on terror.
 By 2007, interest in his case had grown exponentially although Canadians remained divided on whether he should be repatriated.

 Canada's three main opposition parties, the Liberals, NDP and Bloc Québécois, have all condemned former Prime Minister Stephen Harper for refusing to demand the United States turn Khadr over to Canadian authorities.
 Prior to Harper's appointment, two consecutive Liberal Prime Ministers had failed to make the same demand.
 In April 2008, Bill Graham, the former Foreign Affairs Minister, said that he regretted not having done more to help secure Khadr's release or repatriation while the Liberal government was in power.

 A 2009 Security Intelligence Review Committee panel determined that the Canadian Security Intelligence Service failed Khadr, by refusing to acknowledge his juvenile status or his repeated claims of being abused.

 In 2010, Khadr was convicted of five war crimes by a United States military tribunal at Guantanamo Bay, Cuba.
 In a 2012 poll, 60% of Canadian citizens opposed Khadr's return to Canada.

 It has been postulated that the Government of Canada's Foreign Affairs Department did not attempt to help Omar Khadr for fear that sticking up for a Canadian citizen arrested in another country would come back to haunt the government.
 This refers to the events around former Liberal Prime Minister Jean Chrétien securing the release from Pakistan of Omar Khadr's father, Ahmed Khadr – only to have the family return to Afghanistan and Ahmed Khadr later killed in a firefight in Pakistan in 2003.

-Khadr was eventually returned to Canada and released on bail in 2015.
-Khadr has launched a lawsuit against the Government of Canada.
-There have been calls in the media to settle the lawsuit, as was done in the case of other Canadians held by foreign countries.
+Omar Khadr was eventually returned to Canada and released on bail in 2015.
+Khadr launched a lawsuit against the Government of Canada.